jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-34.md

 If you then ask whether the hand, while moving (e.g. , from A toward B), does not resist bodies that are moving at the same time with equal force from B toward A, read Prop.
 33 Part 2, from which you will understand that their force is balanced by the force of the bodies moving together with the hand at the same time from A toward B (for, by the third part of this Prop., these two forces are equal).

-## PROPOSITION 37: If a body A can be moved in any direction whatsoever by any force, however small, it must necessarily be surrounded by bodies that are moving at the same speed as one another.
+## Proposition 37: If a body A can be moved in any direction whatsoever by any force, however small, it must necessarily be surrounded by bodies that are moving at the same speed as one another.

 Proof Body A must be surrounded on all sides by bodies (Prop.
 6 Part 2), bodies that are moving equally in all directions.
 For if they were at rest, body A could not be moved, as is supposed, in any direction whatsoever by any force, however small, but only by such force as could at least be able to move along with itself the bodies immediately contiguous to A (Ax.
 20 Part 2).